markquinn12/deleteDirectoriesUsingNode/README.md

 # deleteDirectoriesUsingNode
-Delete a list of directories/paths passed from a json file using NODE
+Delete a list of directories/paths passed from a json file using Node.js

 ####Pre-requisites
-You will need to install Node to run the utility and also GIT to be able to download from my repository.
+You will need to install Node.js to run the utility and also GIT to be able to download from my repository.
 I use [chocolatey](https://chocolatey.org/) where available:

 `choco install nodejs.install`

 `choco install git.install`

 Git will also need to be added to the env PATH of your machine.
 For my machine I added the following directory to the PATH:
-C:\Program Files (x86)\Git\cmd;
+`C:\Program Files (x86)\Git\cmd;`

 ##Utility installation
 Run the below command to install globally.
 This will install the files checked into this project on GITHUB and allow us to run the utility using the keyword: deletedirs